procf/RhINNs/UniFIDES/readme.md

 Here's the submission abstract:

-Predicting the response of complex fluids to different flow conditions has been the focal point of rheology and is generally done via constitutive relations.
-There are, nonetheless, scenarios in which not much is known about the material mathematically, while data collection from samples is elusive, resource-intensive, or both.
-In such cases, meta-modeling of observables using a parametric surrogate model called multi-fidelity neural networks (MFNNs) may obviate the need for constitutive equation development by leveraging only a handful of high-fidelity (Hi-Fi) data collected from experiments (or high-resolution simulations) and an abundance of low-fidelity (Lo-Fi) data generated synthetically to compensate for Hi-Fi data scarcity.
-To this end, MFNNs are employed to meta-model the material responses of a thermo-viscoelastic (TVE) fluid, consumer product Johnson's® Baby Shampoo, under four flow protocols: steady shear, step growth, oscillatory, and small/large amplitude oscillatory shear (S/LAOS).
-By applying simple linear regression (without induction of any constitutive equation) on log-spaced Hi-Fi data, a series of Lo-Fi data were generated and found sufficient to obtain accurate material response recovery in terms of either interpolation or extrapolation for all flow protocols except for S/LAOS.
-Informing the MFNN platform with a linear constitutive model (Maxwell viscoelastic) however results in simultaneous interpolation and extrapolation capabilities in S/LAOS material response recovery.
-The role of data volume, flow type, and deformation range are discussed in detail, providing a practical pathway to multi-fidelity meta-modeling of different complex fluids.
+The development of data-driven approaches for solving differential equations has been followed by a plethora of applications in science and engineering across a multitude of disciplines and remains a central focus of active scientific inquiry.
+However, a large body of natural phenomena incorporates memory effects that are best described via fractional integro-differential equations (FIDEs), in which the integral or differential operators accept non-integer orders.
+Addressing the challenges posed by nonlinear FIDEs is a recognized difficulty, necessitating the application of generic methods with immediate practical relevance.
+This work introduces the Universal Fractional Integro-Differential Equation Solvers (UniFIDES), a comprehensive machine learning platform designed to expeditiously solve a variety of FIDEs in both forward and inverse directions, without the need for ad hoc manipulation of the equations.
+The effectiveness of UniFIDES is demonstrated through a collection of integer-order and fractional problems in science and engineering.
+Our results highlight UniFIDES' ability to accurately solve a wide spectrum of integro-differential equations and offer the prospect of using machine learning platforms universally for discovering and describing dynamical and complex systems.

 ## Contributors
-This project is a collaboration with the Wagner Research Group at the University of Delaware.
-This work was done by [Milad Saadat](https://scholar.google.com/citations?user=PPLvVmEAAAAJ&hl=en&authuser=1), Quent Hartt, [Norman Wagner](https://scholar.google.com/citations?user=YxgbdyQAAAAJ&hl=en), and [Safa Jamali](https://scholar.google.com/citations?user=D1asaYIAAAAJ&hl=en).
-Authors are thankful for insightful discussions with Dr. Mohammadamin Mahmoudabadbozchelou, and also acknowledge the support from the National Science Foundation’s DMREF program through Award \#2118962.
+This work was done by [Milad Saadat](https://scholar.google.com/citations?user=PPLvVmEAAAAJ&hl=en&authuser=1) and [Safa Jamali](https://scholar.google.com/citations?user=D1asaYIAAAAJ&hl=en).
+Authors are thankful for insightful discussions with Dr. Deepak Mangal, and also acknowledge the support from the National Science Foundation’s DMREF program through Award \#2118962.